 Ingredients: Malted Ragi (30g), Roasted Groundnut (15g), Jaggery (20g).

-Method: Powder the malted ragi, roasted groundnut, and jaggery.
+Method: Powder the malted ragi, roasted groundnut, and organic jaggery.
 Add sufficient water and cook for a few minutes till done.